-The Paris Photo will appeal to lovers of historical fiction, particularly those with an interest in WWII.
-Jane S. Gabin creates a vivid picture of life in Paris during the dark days of the Nazi occupation, as well as the contemporary city that still carries scars from the war.
+The Paris Photo appeals to lovers of historical fiction, particularly those with an interest in WWII.
+It creates a vivid picture of life in Paris during the dark days of the Nazi occupation, as well as the contemporary city that still carries scars from the war.
 Interweaving mystery, romance, and historical research, The Paris Photo shows how the traumas of wartime loss persist into the present.

 Order today from your favorite indie bookshop!

 2018 • PB ISBN: 978-0-692-09751-9 •.
 LCCN: 2018959918

 FICTION / Historical / World War II / Jewish / Romance / 20th Century. •.
 Book Size: 6 x 9 •.
 Page Count: 504 •.
 Book Price: PB $18.99 U.S.